Founder -Trust Family Industries & Samtex (USA)

 Senior Vice President of Business Development - Trust Family Industries

-Brian O'Malley joined Brandot in 2012 as the Senior Vice President of Business Development.
-Brian is responsible for identifying sales and marketing opportunities for the joint venture companies of Brandot International.
-He will also focus on pinpointing areas where Brandot can continue to increase its value to their joint venture partners.
+Brian O'Malley joined TFI in 2012 as the Senior Vice President of Business Development.
+Brian is responsible for identifying sales and marketing opportunities for the joint venture companies of TFI International.
+He will also focus on pinpointing areas where TFI can continue to increase its value to their joint venture partners.

 Brian received his Economics and History degree from the University of Wisconsin - Madison, and his MBA from Pepperdine University.